In spite of IonQ Inc.'s (NYSE:IONQ) recent upswing, most analysts remain bearish. - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Jun 01 when Kim Jungsang bought 5,000 shares for $5.50 per share.
 The transaction valued at 27,500 led to the insider holds 5,000 shares of the business.

 Valuation Measures: